Israeli apartheid: Israeli views

 A March 2023 position paper by the Israeli Law Professors' Forum for Democracy, a group of 120 Israeli law professors, stated that recent changes introduced by the Netanyahu government "validate the claim that Israel practices apartheid".
 Specifically, the group criticized the 23 February power-sharing agreement signed between the Likud parliamentary faction and the Religious Zionism faction granting the far-right leader of Religious Zionism, Bezalel Smotrich, special authority over the occupied West Bank.
-The professors argue that this transfer of responsibility to civilian hands violates international law, specifically the 1907 Hague Regulations.
+The professors argue that this transfer of responsibility to civilian hands violates international law, specifically the 1907 Hague Conventions.
 The Biden administration criticized this aspect of the power-sharing agreement, calling it a step toward annexation; a Haaretz editorial stated, "In light of the fact that there is no intention of granting civil rights to the millions of Palestinians living in the West Bank, the result of the agreement is a formal, full-fledged apartheid regime."

 On 13 August 2023, former IDF Northern Command commander Amiram Levin said: "There are MKs in the government who came from the West Bank and do not know what democracy is.
 57 years of absolute apartheid.
 The IDF is standing by and beginning to be complicit in war crimes.
 Walk around Hebron and you will see streets where Arabs cannot walk, just like what happened in Germany".

 On 6 September 2023, former Mossad head Tamir Pardo said that Israel had imposed apartheid in the West Bank.
 He argued that "two people are judged under two legal systems" because Israel had imposed martial law on the Palestinians while Jewish settlers in West Bank are governed by civilian courts.

 Israel and its supporters frequently call apartheid accusations antisemitic.
 Human rights specialists, scholars, and others argue that this criticism constitutes a weaponization of antisemitism accusations.